After Madhya Pradesh, 'The Kerala Story' to be made tax-free in Uttar Pradesh | Politics

 Mishra had said the movie is based on true events and shows how gullible girls are manipulated and then converted.

-''The Kerala Story'', starring Adah Sharma, was released in cinemas on Friday and was initially portrayed as ''unearthing'' the events behind ''approximately 32,000 women'' allegedly missing from Kerala.
-It is directed by Sudipto Sen and produced by Vipul Amrutlal Shah's Sunshine Pictures.
+''The Kerala Story'', starring Adah Sharma, was initially portrayed as ''unearthing'' the events behind ''approximately 32,000 women'' allegedly missing from Kerala.
+It is produced by Vipul Amrutlal Shah's Sunshine Pictures.

-According to the CPI(M) and the Congress in Kerala, the film falsely claims that 32,000 women got converted and radicalised and were deployed in terror missions in India and the world.
+According to the CPI(M) and the Congress in Kerala, the film falsely claims that 32,000 women got converted, radicalised and were deployed in terror missions in India and the world.
 The filmmakers later changed the figure in the film's trailer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)